Use transition words

 In the example above, you’ve just written a paragraph about how strip mining removes the top surface of the land to get at the coal under it.
-If you then begin the next paragraph with “this scaring of the earth,” the words “scarring of the earth” are an echo of the mining process described in the previous paragraph.
+If you then begin the next paragraph with “this scarring of the earth,” the words “scarring of the earth” are an echo of the mining process described in the previous paragraph.

 Explicit connectives – further, also, however, and therefore — supply transitions.

 Explicit connectives between sentences and paragraphs can be overdone, but more often we simply overlook using them.
 Being too familiar with our own material, we think they aren’t needed.
 Readers, on the other hand, find them helpful in following our train of thought.

 Here are some examples from Bryan Garner.

 also, and, in addition, besides, what is more, similarly, further

 When giving an example

 for instance, for example, for one thing, for another thing